 For example, speech and language disorders include stuttering, aphasia, dysfluency, voice disorders (hoarseness, breathiness, or sudden breaks in loudness or pitch), cleft lip and/or palate, articulation problems, delays in speech and language, autism, and phonological disorders.
 Speech and language impairments and disorders can be attributed to environmental factors, of which the most commonly known are High Risk Register problems, which include drugs taken during pregnancy, common STD's such as syphilis, and birthing trauma to name a few.

 Reis and Robert Colbert (2004) School counselors work individually and with other educators to meet the developmental needs of all students, including those with special needs or disabilities.
 In this article, the results of qualitative research are summarized involving comparative case studies of university students who were both academically talented and learning disabled.
-Curriculum Modifications for Language Impairment Most speech-language pathologists realize that textbooks are too difficult for students who are language impaired to read and comprehend.
+Curriculum Modifications for Language Impairment.
+Most speech-language pathologists realize that textbooks are too difficult for students who are language impaired to read and comprehend.

 The Individuals with Disabilities Education Act (IDEA) states that speech and language goals and objectives must be related to the curriculum.
 Working on curriculum-based vocabulary and language concepts can be difficult for students, but ultimately it is rewarding.
 By being creative we not only can help students increase their language skills but boost their performance in class.
 Strategies for teaching students with behavioral disorders.
 Introduction Behavioral disorders also known as conduct disorders are one of the most common forms of psycho pathology among children and young adults and is the most frequently cited reason for referral to mental health services.

 Students follow on grade level QCCs.
 Students are assessed on the same curriculum material as the rest of the students.
 For students with significant disabilities.
 Students follow off grade level QCCs.